MaterializeInc/materialize/doc/developer/design/20220314_linearized_reads.md

 # Supporting linearizable reads

-Note on terminology: `materialized` strives to always offer _serializability_.
-We usually refer to this as **consistency**.
-When we use _linearizability_ or _linearizable_ in this document, we are referring to those terms in service of what is called _strict serializability_, which is is effectively _serializability_ + _linearizability_.
-Because we consider _serializability_ important by default, we refer to the new concept we are introducing to `materialized`:
-_linearizability_.

-See [this jepsen map on consistency](https://jepsen.io/consistency) for more details about how these terms are used.
+**Note**
+In this document, the term `CONSISTENT` is used as placeholder syntax for a user asking for a read with "stronger consistency guarantees" than the default, which may or may not be true linearizability.
+See [Formalism](#formalism-and-constraints)x) for more details.

-Also, a previous version of this document included a design that has since been [broken out](https://github.com/MaterializeInc/materialize/pull/11302).
+Additionally, a previous version of this document included a design that has since been [broken out](https://github.com/MaterializeInc/materialize/pull/11302).

 ## Summary